hsph-bst236/HW4_Bit/README.md

 2. Once $opt(m,mid)$ is found, use it to narrow down the search space for the left half (i < mid) and right half (i > mid).
 Recursively compute those halves, carrying the constrained j-range for each.

 By always narrowing the j-range using the monotonicity, we ensure each potential split index is considered only a constant number of times across the entire row computation.
 This yields roughly O(n) work for each of the k clusters (rather than O(n²)), resulting in about O(n·k) time overall (with at most a very small additional log factor in the recursion).
-In fact, an optimal 1D k-means algorithm by Xiaolin Wu (1991) uses a matrix-search divide-and-conquer technique to achieve linear time per cluster.
-Modern implementations report an O(n·k + n log n) runtime, which for practical purposes is close to linear in n for each k.

 More reading materials for DnC DP can be found [here](https://cp-algorithms.com/dynamic_programming/divide-and-conquer-dp.html) and [here](https://cp-algorithms.com/dynamic_programming/knuth-optimization.html)